 The District has the discretion to permit visitors.
-For the safety of those within the school, all visitors must first report to the principal's office.
+For the safety of those within the school, all visitors must first report to the main office.
 Visits to individual classrooms during instructional time are permitted only with approval of the principal and teacher and so long as their duration or frequency does not interfere with the delivery of instruction or disrupt the normal school environment.
+All visitors must display a visitors pass.